 I’ve always wanted to attribute a different meaning to a form from its common one, in order to express a different perspective or concept.

-The surrealism-pop style is, at the moment, the best way I can express my vision of the world, with regard to the hyper-consumeristic society we live in.
+The surrealism-pop style is, at the moment, my preferred way to express my vision of the world, with regard to the hyper-consumeristic society we live in.

 My approach turns subjects into new objects.
 The paradox is not meant to be a pure provocation but perhaps the only means of escape, often by recycling materials that have been consumed and thrown away by people.